 High Rock Park Conceptual Plan

-On June 19, 2014, NYC Parks presented three preliminary sketches to the community as part of the High Rock Conceptual Plan process.
+On September 23, 2014, NYC Parks presented a preliminary design to the community as part of the High Rock Conceptual Plan process.
 The renderings shown here represent the early stages of conceptual design development.
-Plans are far from final and funding has not been secured.
+Plans are not final and funding has not been secured.
 Input from community meetings and conversations will help turn the concept and design in this presentation into a final plan for High Rock Park.

 Download the presentation to learn more about the plan, and to find out how to help shape its future.
 This report is a large pdf file and may take some time to download depending on the speed of your internet connection.

 Go back in time with Greenbelt educators to learn about some of the natural and cultural history of High Rock and the...